WMA is pleased to launch our commission grant artist Lo Lai Lai Natalie’s project The Days Before The Silent Spring

 The winner of this year’s WMA Masters and the recipient of the WMA Commission were announced on the 14 April, 2018 at the WMA opening ceremony.
 YIM Sui-fong’s The Unlocked Space won the the WMA Masters and received a cash prize of HK$250,000.
 LEE Kai-chung is the WMA Commission recipient.
 LEE will receive HK$250,000 grant that contribute towards the production of his proposal and a public event featuring the completed work, which will be given a place in the WMA Collection.

-The WMA Commission invites entries for proposals from artists and photographers from both Hong Kong and the international community, to create new research based photography work in Hong Kong, focusing on the theme of LIGHT.
-Project proposals must contextually relate to both the theme LIGHT and to HONG KONG.
+The WMA Commission invites entries for proposals from artists and photographers from both Hong Kong and the international community, to create new research based photography work in Hong Kong, focusing on an annual theme.
+Project proposals must contextually relate to both the theme and to HONG KONG.
 A five-member Selection Panel will choose the WMA Commission recipient, who will be awarded a HKD 250,000 grant which will contribute towards production of the successful proposal and a public event featuring the completed work which will be entered into the WMA Collection.